acxcil/flood-prediction/README.md

 # Flood Prediction & Early-Warning System

 A machine-learning–driven pipeline for near-real-time flood forecasting in mountainous basins, tailored to Kyrgyzstan’s data streams and operational constraints.
-This repository implements end-to-end components—from automated data ingestion through feature engineering, fuzzy-logic risk indexing, hybrid ensemble modeling, to a REST API and scheduled jobs—packaged in Docker for consistent deployment.
+This repository implements end-to-end components—from automated data ingestion through feature engineering, fuzzy-logic risk indexing, hybrid ensemble modeling, to a REST API and scheduled jobs—packaged in Docker for consistent deployment. **All input time series in this demo are generated or simulated**, enabling offline experimentation with the full pipeline.

 ---

 ## 🚀 Features

 - **Automated Ingestion & Preprocessing**
-  – Pulls hourly rainfall and river-stage data, resamples to 3-h timesteps, fills short gaps, detects outliers.
+  – Pulls (or simulates) hourly rainfall and river-stage data, resamples to 3 h steps, fills short gaps, detects outliers.
+- **Synthetic Data Simulation**
+  – `simulation/` contains scripts & sample configs to generate realistic hydrometeorological datasets for demo and testing.
 - **Feature Engineering**
   – Computes rolling sums, NDVI, terrain metrics (slope, distance to stream), seasonal encodings, land-cover one-hots.
 - **Fuzzy Risk Index**